Mohan8877/Webot/README.md

 5️⃣ Open in browser
 Copy code
 http://localhost:3000
-🔑 Environment Variables
+ Environment Variables
 Create a .env file in the root directory and add:

 env
 Copy code
 GEMINI_API_KEY=your_gemini_api_key_here
 📌 Project Status
-🚧 Under Active Development
+ Under Active Development
 This project is currently being improved with new features and optimizations.

 🎯 Future Enhancements
-🌍 Multi-language chatbot support
+ Multi-language chatbot support

-📚 Advanced RAG (Retrieval-Augmented Generation)
+ Advanced RAG (Retrieval-Augmented Generation)

-📊 User chat analytics dashboard
+ User chat analytics dashboard

-✨ Improved UI animations
+ Improved UI animations

-☁️ Cloud deployment
+ Cloud deployment

-👨‍💻 Author
+ Author
 Mohan
-B.Tech Student | AI & Web Development Enthusiast
+B.Tech Student RGUKT-RKV

 GitHub: https://github.com/Mohan8877

-⭐ Support & Contribution
+ Support & Contribution
 If you like this project:

 ⭐ Star the repository

-🍴 Fork it
+ Fork it

-🧠 Share feedback or suggestions
+ Share feedback or suggestions

 Contributions are always welcome!